 Banana cake recipe for beginners – This banana cake is the simplest to make, tastes delicious with a super light, moist and fluffy texture.
 This cake is baked time and again at my home & has been our family favourite for so many years.
 It is similar to those light and airy fancy cakes sold in the bakeries.
 This banana cake has a similar taste and texture of a rich butter cake.

+If you do not have a oven, you can refer to my pressure cooker cake post and bake it.
 This recipe makes a large 8 by 8” cake that serves 16.
 If you are a newbie, simply halve the recipe and bake in a 6 inch pan.
 Since smaller cakes won’t last even for 2 days in my home I always bake in an 8 inch pan.

 About this recipe

-The best thing about this recipe is you can make it with whole wheat flour or white wheat flour.
+The best thing about this banana cake recipe is you can make it with whole wheat flour or white wheat flour.
 Due to the addition of eggs the banana cake won’t have the taste of wheat flour in it.

 Also this is made with butter as I personally don’t prefer using much oil in my cakes.
 Though the recipe is easy, there are some key points to focus to make the best banana cake.
 So read the tips and notes mentioned below.